PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img src="./images/BuildingMultiLanguageReportsInPowerBI/media/image22.png"  style="width:60%" />

 > Technically speaking, Translations Builder isn’t adding metadata translations for a language language.
 Instead, it’s adding metadata translations for a culture name which is identifies both a language and a locale.
 Translations Builder abstracts away the differences between a language and a culture name.
 This has been done to simplify the user experience for content creators who can just think in terms of languages and countries instead of culture names.

-Translations Builder abstracts away the differences between a language and a culture.
-This has been done to simplify the user experience for content creators who can just think in terms of languages and not worry about the differences between a language and a culture.
-It’s not overly important to distinguish between a language and a culture until you begin programming with TOM and you need to add new **Culture** objects to a Power BI dataset.

 Another important aspect of working with Translations Builder has to do with saving your work.
 While external tools for Power BI Desktop like